 The second read through is where you pick up on typos, spelling errors, punctuation mistakes and grammatical errors.
 Read each sentence slowly and carefully.
 Pay particular attention to commas, apostrophes and hyphens, making sure they have all been used correctly.

 The third read through is to check the formatting.
 Are paragraphs aligned?
 Are bullet points consistent?
 Have you used indentations and are they consistent throughout?
 By splitting the proofreading process into three distinct areas, it will be easier for a candidate to avoid any mistakes slipping through to the final draft.

 Read it out loud … then read it backwards

-It may sound strange, but it’s surprising how often this CV-writing tip works.
-When you read your CV out loud, you will pick up on things you may have missed when reading it silently.
-It’s especially a good way to recognise any awkwardly-phrased sentences.
-After you’ve finished, skip to the end of your CV and read it backwards, word for word.
+It may sound strange, but it's surprising how often this CV-writing tip works.
+When you read your CV out loud, you will have the ability to pick up on things you may have missed when reading it silently.
+It's especially a good way for the proofreader to recognise any awkwardly-phrased sentences.
+After you've finished, skip to the end of your CV and read it backwards, word for word.
 Pay attention to the spelling of each word.
 Many typos that have slipped through in prior reads will get picked up in this step.

 Give it to a friend